 - 5.2.1 To ensure continuity of Council's operations, a schedule for the taking of TOIL time will be agreed by the Coordinator/Team Leader and the Employee.
-The Employee will provide a minimum of five (5) days' notice for requesting TOIL. - 5.2.2 Management will not unreasonably withhold approval of requests that do not impact operational requirements.
-Should the Council and an Employee not reach agreement on a schedule for the taking of TOIL time, the Coordinator/Team Leader may direct the Employee to take accumulated TOIL time. - 5.2.3 The parties agree that accumulated TOIL time will be taken during non-peak periods, and the Employer may instruct the Employee to take TOIL time to meet operational requirements. - 5.2.4 An Employee may have up to a maximum of 104 hours accumulated as TOIL. - 5.2.5 The maximum accumulated TOIL that an Employee may be paid out per financial year will be 104 hours at ordinary time rates. - 5.2.6 Each Employee's TOIL bank will be reduced to no more than 38 hours at the end of each financial year. - 5.2.7 To reduce the TOIL balance in accordance with clause 5.2.6, by the 31 May each year, any accrued TOIL will be firstly transferred to the Employee's Hot Weather TOIL balance for the next financial year to a maximum of 17 hours (pro-rata for part-time Employees).
-The Employee may then request, with approval of the Coordinator/Team Leader, any remaining hours to be: - 5.2.7.1 Retained or transfer the accrued TOIL to their TOIL balance for the next financial year to a maximum of 38 hours; or - 5.2.7.2 Paid out accrued TOIL in accordance with clause 5.2.6 of this Agreement. - 5.2.8 Council recognises that Employees who require time to deal with personal issues and family responsibilities may take up to three (3) days of accumulated TOIL time (or 22.8 hours) at any one time, if available and with appropriate notice. - 5.2.9 Employees with an outstanding TOIL balance upon resignation will be paid at single time rate with their final pay.
+The Employee will provide notice for requesting TOIL as follows: - 5.2.1.1 Less than one (1) day as soon as reasonably practicable; - 5.2.1.2 One (1) day or more five (5) days'; - 5.2.1.3 Subject to the above notice periods, if an Employee requires more than one TOIL day off in a four-week period, this time will be approved by the line manager providing reason and dates of the TOIL to be taken. - 5.2.2 Management will not unreasonably withhold approval of requests that do not impact operational requirements.
+Should the Council and an Employee not reach agreement on a schedule for the taking of TOIL time, the Coordinator/Team Leader may direct the Employee to take accumulated TOIL time. - 5.2.3 The parties agree that accumulated TOIL time will be taken during non-peak periods, and the Employer may instruct the Employee to take TOIL time to meet operational requirements. - 5.2.4 An Employee may have up to a maximum of 93 hours accumulated as TOIL, including Hot Weather TOIL, per financial year. - 5.2.5 Each Employee's TOIL bank will be reduced to no more than 38 hours at the end of each financial year.
+Requests for TOIL bank cash outs will be considered for approval on an ad-hoc basis. - 5.2.6 To reduce the TOIL balance in accordance with clause 5.2.5, by the 31 May each year, any accrued TOIL will be firstly automatically transferred to the Employee's Hot Weather TOIL balance for the next financial year to a maximum of 17 hours (pro-rata for part-time Employees).
+The Employee may then request, with approval of the Coordinator/Team Leader, any remaining hours to be:

+- 5.2.6.1 Retained or transfer the accrued TOIL to their TOIL balance for the next financial year to a maximum of 38 hours; or - 5.2.6.2 Paid out accrued TOIL in accordance with clause 5.2.6 of this Agreement. - 5.2.7 Should an Employee accumulate a negative TOIL balance, an adjustment of hours will be made to annual leave or LSL the following pay period. - 5.2.8 Time booked and approved as TOIL may be adjusted to Personal Leave (i.e. sick or carers) if notice is provided as per Personal Leave notification in Council's Leave Protocol and the period is supported by medical evidence. - 5.2.9 Council recognises that Employees who require time to deal with personal issues and family responsibilities may take up to three (3) days of accumulated TOIL time (or 22.8 hours) at any one time, if available and with appropriate notice. - 5.2.10 Employees with an outstanding TOIL balance upon resignation will be paid at single time rate with their final pay.
 Should a deficit exist, it will be deducted from the Employee's final pay.